JetBrains/kotlin-web-site/pages/docs/tutorials/getting-started-eclipse.md

 To add the Kotlin support to your Eclipse IDE, install the _Kotlin Plugin for Eclipse_.
 We recommend installing the Kotlin plugin from [Eclipse Marketplace](http://marketplace.eclipse.org/content/kotlin-plugin-eclipse).
-One option is to drag-and-drop this button into a running Eclipse window:
+One option is to drag this button into a running Eclipse window:

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2257536" class="drag" title="Drag to your running Eclipse workspace."><img class="img-responsive" src="http://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace." /></a>